Vertigo and dizziness

 Symptoms, causes and treatments

 Vertigo is a sensation that makes you feel as though your body, or the world around you, is spinning or moving despite being stationary.
-It causes you to feel dizzy as your brain believes that your body is off balance even though you may not be moving.
+It occurs due to issues affecting the inner ear, spinal cord or brain, which cause you to feel dizzy as your brain believes that your body is off balance even though you may not be moving.

 Types of vertigo

 It may be surprising to learn that there are many different types of vertigo.
-Although their symptoms may be largely similar, there are some key differences in the root causes of the dizzy spells experienced.
-Find out more about some of the most common types of vertigo and their symptoms below:
+Although their symptoms may be largely similar, some key differences exist in the root causes of the dizzy spells experienced.
+Find out more about some of the most common types of vertigo and their symptoms below.

 Peripheral vertigo